olutobi1996/General-Knowledge-Quiz/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator]https://validator.w3.org/nu/?doc=https%3A%2F%2Folutobi1996.github.io%2Fpure-souls%2F
+  - No errors were returned when passing through the official [W3C validator]https://validator.w3.org/nu/?doc=https%3A%2F%2Folutobi1996.github.io%2FGeneral-Knowledge-Quiz%2F
 - CSS
-  - No errors were found when passing through the official [(Jigsaw)]https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Folutobi1996.github.io%2Fpure-souls%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=envalidator#warnings)
+  - No errors were found when passing through the official [(Jigsaw)]https://jigsaw.w3.org/css-validator/validator?uri=+https%3A%2F%2Folutobi1996.github.io%2FGeneral-Knowledge-Quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en

 ### Unfixed Bugs
-There were no unfixed bugs in the final code but for days i had W3C validator show i had a "parse erorr" problem with my footer tag.
-For days i spent trying to solve problem on my own by using google and looking back through the project "love running", but still had no luck.
-So in the end with help from my tutor and slack team we solved the problem, it was simple error of putting footer tag within the body tag.
+There were no unfixed bugs in the final code but for days i had "favicon error" in devtools as i havent added a favicon for this project as there were no icons necessary.

 ## Deployment